info@gunnersreview.com

 Ideal Rifle Weights:

-Heavier rifles reduce felt recoil and improve shooting stability, but they’re harder to carry during long mountain hunts.
-The sweet spot for most hunters is a rifle that weighs 1 pound per foot-pound of recoil energy, which translates to:
+Heavy rifles decrease felt recoil and enhance shooting stability.
+However, they are harder to carry during long mountain hunts.
+The sweet spot for most hunters is a rifle that weighs 1 pound per foot-pound of recoil energy.
+It translates to:

 .300 Winchester Magnum Bullet Options